DobbiKov/translate-dir-cli/README.md

 6. Use it using `translate-dir` (example: `translate-dir --help`)

 ### First steps
-This section is to start using this tool as quickly as possible, the profound explanation can be found [here](https://github.com/DobbiKov/translate-dir-lib/blob/master/docs/tool-profound-explanation.md).
+This section is a guide to start using this tool as quickly as possible, the profound explanation can be found [here](https://github.com/DobbiKov/translate-dir-lib/blob/master/docs/tool-profound-explanation.md).
 It is very recommended to read the profound explanation in order to understand how the tool operates with files and how the overall structure of the project look